phil85/aba-for-maximum-weight-matching/README.md

 # **ABA for Maximum Weight Matching**

-A fast heuristic for the Euclidean Maximum Weight Non-bipartite Matching problem.
+Maximum weight matching (MWM) on general (non-bipartite) graphs can be solved in polynomial time, but exact algorithms do not scale well to large datasets.
+This repository provides a fast heuristic for MWM on graphs where nodes are vectors in a d-dimensional space and edge weights are based on Euclidean or other metric distances.
+The approach builds on the [Assignment-Based Anticlustering (ABA) algorithm](https://github.com/phil85/aba).

 ---

-## 🚀 Installation
+## Installation

 1. Clone this repository
 2. Create and activate a virtual environment